 The code and rules have been rewritten.

-Traditional parties and the representative democracies themselves will have to adapt if they wish to conserve the current democratic model.
+Traditional parties and the representative democracies themselves will have to adapt if they wish to keep the current democratic model.

 Even though many have predicted the near end of populism due to the emptiness of their politics and political programs, populists have proven they can adapt to circumstances.